freeCodeCamp/guide/src/pages/python/functions/index.md

 #result = 4
 ```

-You can pass the parameters in the order you whant, using the name of the parameter.
+You can pass the parameters in the order you want, using the name of the parameter.

 ```Python
 result = sum(b=2, a=2)